jeremyf/gm-notepad/README.md

 The line with starting with `=>` is the `interactive` buffer.
 The other line is written to the `output` buffer.

+You can also roll within a table.
+In the `gm-notepad` type the following:
+`{first-name[1d4]}`.
+The system will output "Frodo", "Merry", "Pippin", or "Sam".
+You won't get a "SamWise" or "FrodoWise" (or "FrodoWiseWise").

 To wrap up our first session, let's try one more thing.
 In your `gm-notepad` session type the following: `{first-name} owes [2d6]gp to {first-name}`: